azhur/kafka-serde-scala/README.md

 - for json4s: `org.json4s.DefaultFormats`, `org.json4s.Serialization`
 - for jsoniter-scala: `com.github.plokhotnyuk.jsoniter_scala.core.JsonValueCodec[T]`,  (and optionally
 `com.github.plokhotnyuk.jsoniter_scala.core.WriterConfig` or/and `com.github.plokhotnyuk.jsoniter_scala.core.ReaderConfig`)
-- for play-json: `play.api.libs.json.Reads`, `play.api.libs.json.Writes`.
+- for play-json: `play.api.libs.json.Reads`, `play.api.libs.json.Writes`
-- for upickle: `upickle.default.Reader`, `upickle.default.Writer`.
+- for upickle: `upickle.default.Reader`, `upickle.default.Writer`
 - for scalapb: `scalapb.GeneratedMessageCompanion`

 For more info, please, take a look at unit tests and at `kafka-serde-scala-example` which is a kafka-streams (2.0) application with kafka-serde-scala usage.